OSMBuildings/OSMBuildings/README.md

 getRotation | | gets current rotation
 setTilt | float | sets current tilt getTilt | | gets current tilt

+### Map events

+event | description
+mousedown | fired when the user pushes the mouse button on the map mouseup | fired when the user releases the mouse button on the map mousemove | fired when the user moves the mouse on the map dblclick | fired when the user double clicks on the map mousewheel | fired when wheel button of a pointing device is rotated DOMMouseScroll | fired when wheel button of a pointing device is rotated touchstart | fired when the user touches the map on a touch screen touchmove | fired when a touch point is moved along the map touchend | fired when the user releases the map on a touch screen gesturechange | ???

 ### OSM Buildings options